After you file your FAFSA

 After we receive your FAFSA information from the federal processor, we may need additional documentation from you to verify your eligibility, income, household, veterans education benefits or dependency status.
 We may also collect documentation for a quality assurance study.
 If we need additional information from you, you will be notified via your WMU email.

 Once we receive your FAFSA and any requested additional application documents, we will determine your eligibility for financial aid programs.
 Any discrepancies will be corrected on your FAFSA and you will receive a revised Student Aid Report.
-If you have been awarded aid, you will receive a revised award letter via your WMU email if the updated information affects your award eligibility.
+If you have been offered aid, you will receive a revised offer letter via your WMU email if the updated information affects your offer eligibility.

 In instances when the tax filer has been the victim of identity theft, we will accept: